 Figure 4-1 - Overview Structure of S-102

-Thus, the Bathymetric Surface Product is a hybrid of coverage(s), as defined in IHO S-100 Part 8, and Information Types as defined in IHO S-100 Part 4, together with a point set tracking list.
+Thus, the Bathymetric Surface Product is a hybrid of coverage(s), as defined in IHO S-100 Part 8, and Information Types as defined in IHO S-100 Part 4.
 This is described in clause 4.2.

 Application Schema

-The Application Schema for S-102 is a template Application Schema.
-That is, it does not resolve all attributes and allows some choice.
-This means that an implementer, such as a national hydrographic office, can produce another application schema as a profile of this application schema that makes additional choices.
-For example, the choice of whether to use a tiling scheme and which tiling scheme to use is left open.
-An implementer, such as a national hydrographic office, can select the tiling scheme, extent, resolution and other parameters most appropriate for their situation.
-Since the general structure is defined by the template Application Schema, common software that supports the S-102 template schema is able to support national and other more specific profiles.

 The Application Schema Data Set Structure is shown in Figures 4-2 and 4-3.
 They show a number of classes specialized for use in S-102 and two sets of implementation classes.
 An actual data set of S-102 bathymetry data only contains the implementation classes.
 All of the required attributes from the other classes in the application schema are satisfied by statements within the Product Specification.
 This approach to producing the Application Schema results in a very simple structure for implementation.